| New workshop for 2025

 Positive Classroom Management Strategies and Discipline Techniques

 Students take on the characteristics of the teacher they are with each day!
 Who are you teaching your students to be?
-Through a high-energy, interactive method, you will be exposed to multiple positive classroom management strategies and discipline techniques that you can use during distance learning and in person instruction.
+Through a high-energy, interactive method, you will be exposed to multiple positive classroom management strategies and discipline techniques.
+As we surround our students with positive, consistent practices, they begin to feel safe to take risks, make mistakes, learn, and grow.
 Come learn to effectively and consistently balance consequences with care within your classrooms and schools.
 Time management challenges will be addressed along with community-building ideas and teaching techniques that can be implemented throughout the school year.
 (A)

 Teachers Tell it All: New and Veteran Teachers Panel

-Presented by: Dr. Steve Bautista, Santa Ana College & Panelists
+Presented by: Dr. Steve Bautista, Santa Ana College & Panel of Teachers Session 2 Room: JSC-219

 Listen as new and veteran teachers share their classroom joys and challenges.
 Discover the things they wish they had known before their first day of teaching.
 Participants will gain insight into the classroom and receive helpful information about the responsibilities and unexpected realities of teaching today.
 (A)